infonline/dmr-extension-w3c/docs/FIREFOX.md

     }

 A analysis of the issue shows that the references to the built-in method addEventListener gets lost when the browser tries to interpret the code when injected into a tab.
+A possible cause lies in the weak reference of the EventTarget class in firefox.
+When a reference is created the garbage collector kicks in and removes the weak references from the listener attach methods.
 This issues is a very isolated problem and only occurs in this particular context.
 But to realize a functional IMAREX extension for firefox this issue have to be solved.

 **Solution:**

-A possible solution ist to replace the code in the iam.js from line 597 to 626 with following code:
+A possible solution is to replace the code in the iam.js from line 597 to 626 with following code:

     if (typeof window.postMessage !== 'undefined'
       && typeof JSON === 'object'